Shelby County reports major spike in COVID-19 cases

 “Unfortunately we knew this was coming as soon as we knew Omicron was in the community but it’s always shocking when you see it in black and white,” said Health Department Director Dr. Michelle Taylor

-The county now reporting a record high 7-day with a rolling average of 956 cases.
+The county now reporting a record high 7-day rolling average of 956 cases.
+On Monday, a new record of 1,540 new daily cases was reported.

 Dr. Taylor is urging people to not to become complacent with COVID protocols and to get vaccinated and boosted.